babuni-j2c/DO282-OCP-Network/02-OCP-OVN.md

 -> Corresponds to network traffic that is handled within the Kubernetes cluster.

+-> pod-to-pod and service to service traffic flow

 -> The internal network bridge (br-int) handles the traffic.

 -> OVN-Kubernetes uses Geneve tunnels to encapsulate traffic between different cluster nodes.